lenguyenthanh/nimble/README.md

   }
   ```

 Congratulation!!!
-You have an Mvp component now.
+You have a Mvp component now.

 ### Inspiration